 Take a lesson from Amazon.
 Use full price anchors when discounting your products/services.
-In the example below, the full price acts as your anchor: it is the experience you first have with pricing of this item.
-In comparison, the sale price, along with the deal price, look like a bargain!
+In the example below, the full price acts as your anchor: it is the experience you first have with the pricing of this item.
+In comparison, the sale price, along with the deal price, looks like a bargain!
 Amazon has already set your expectation of how much you should be paying for this item, but because Amazon is a great place to shop, they are giving it to you today for a great deal.

 Amazon takes anchoring to a new level, crossing out the previous prices until you get to the new, low price.
 They also do a great job of letting you know just how much you’re saving.

 Bundle products/services together in a way that displays maximum value for your potential customer.
 SEMRush does a great job of this.
 In the below example, they display their three plans, along with pricing.
 Is there any doubt as to which plan they are trying to get you to purchase?
 Their “Guru” plan is the clear focal point.